 Plastic resin is the main ingredient in creating molded plastic.
-It is created from the byproducts of oil refinement when crude oil is distilled.
+It is a byproduct of oil refinement and comes from distilling crude oil.
 The resulting chemicals are forced through a process that encourages them to make hydrocarbon chains called polymers.
-The process to get the resultant plastic resin can be altered in countless ways to create resins that have very specific properties for specific situations.
+Resin producers can alter the production process to create resins with specific properties for specific situations.
 Now that you have a basic idea of what a resin is, here are some of the key considerations to weigh when selecting plastic resins:

-1. Mechanical Requirements
+1. Mechanical requirements

-2. Chemical Compatibility
+2. Chemical compatibility

-3. Environmental Compatibility
+3. Environmental compatibility

-4. Commodity vs. Performance
+4. Commodity vs. performancy

-5. Amorphous vs. Semi-crystalline
+5. Amorphous vs. semi-crystalline

-Selecting amorphous resins can often be advantageous as they can provide wider processing windows and improved dimensional control due to their random molecular structure.
+Selecting amorphous resins can often be advantageous as they provide wider processing windows and improved dimensional control due to their random molecular structure.
 They can be transparent and are compatible with many adhesives.
-Semi-crystalline materials offer improved mechanical and thermal properties but can be more difficult to process.
+Semi-crystalline materials offer improved mechanical and thermal properties but can be difficult to process.

-6. Material Shrinkage
+6. Material shrinkage